misterbisson/couchbase-benchmark/README.md

 Install and benchmark Couchbase on various infrastructure providers.

 See details for how to execute on various providers below.
-The default resource size is selected by price, with a goal to hit $0.120/hour or less.
-This typically selects for containers with about 4GB of RAM, though the number of CPUs varies.
-Feel free to change and test different resource sizes.
+I'm told the most common AWS instance type is `r3`, so the default resource size is based on `r3.large` and near approximations to it.

 ### Usage